hyperledger-cacti/cacti/BUILD.md

-# Hyperledger Cactus SDK Build Instructions
+# Hyperledger Cactus Build Instructions

 This is the place to start if you want to give Cactus a spin on your local machine or if you are planning on contributing.